Worxfr/customerservicediscussiongenerator/README.md

 - **Full**: Supports all sentiment expressions (angry, excited, sad, etc.) with neural voices
 - **Basic**: Supports basic sentiment through text content but limited emotional expression in audio
 - **None**: Sentiment is expressed only through text content; audio has no emotional variation

+(In full, some voice doesn't support all sentiment expressions)

 Note: For non-English languages, the script has been specifically optimized to handle the correct speaker labels in each language:
 - Japanese: 担当者/顧客 or 代理店/顧客